tharkne/PythonRT/README.md

-This is a raytracer build from scratch in Python.
+A raytracer based on Peter Shirley's 'Ray Tracing in One Weekend' book and re-implemented in Python.